NHS Pathways

 Short answers first.
 Tap a question to read more.

-Will I be discharged if I miss one appointment?
+Will I be discharged after missing one appointment?

 What's the difference between a DNA and a cancellation?

 A DNA means you didn't turn up and didn't let anyone know.
-A cancellation means you contacted the trust beforehand.
-Cancellations are far less likely to affect your pathway.
+A cancellation means you contacted the trust beforehand — even the same morning.
+Cancellations rarely affect your pathway.

 How much notice should I give if I can't attend?